Chopchoppro/Extensions.Data/src/ChopChop.Extension.Exception/README.md

 # Postgres SQl Generator
-That is useful extenstion for run time genrate sql object.
+That is useful extenstion for manage exception api.